DaanDeMeyer/reproc/README.md

 To support waiting with a timeout value on POSIX, each process is put in its own process group with the same id as the process id with a call to `setpgid` after forking the process.
-When calling the `process_wait` function, a timeout process is forked which we put in the same process group as the process we want to wait for with the same `setpgid` function and puts itself to sleep for the requested amount of time (timeout value) before exiting.
-We then call the `waitpid` function in the main process but instead of passing the process id of the process we want to wait for we pass the negative value of the process id `-process->pid`.
+When calling the `reproc_wait` function, a timeout process is forked which we put in the same process group as the process we want to wait for with the same `setpgid` function and puts itself to sleep for the requested amount of time (timeout value) before exiting.
+We then call the `waitpid` function in the main process but instead of passing the process id of the process we want to wait for we pass the negative value of the process id `-reproc->pid`.
 Passing a negative value for the process id to `waitpid` instructs it to wait for all processes in the process group of the absolute value of the passed negative value.
 In our case it will wait for both the timeout process we started and the process we actually want to wait for.
 If